kopaka1822/Falcor/README.md

 This project was implemented in NVIDIAs Falcor rendering framework.

-You can download the executable demo from the [Releases Page](https://github.com/kopaka1822/Falcor/releases/tag/Refraction), or build the project by following the instructions in [Building Falcor](#building-falcor).
+You can download the executable demo from the [Releases Page](https://github.com/kopaka1822/Falcor/releases/tag/Caustic), or build the project by following the instructions in [Building Falcor](#building-falcor).

 After downloading the demo from the releases page, you can execute it with the RunFalcor.bat file.
 In the Demo, you can configure the renderer after expanding the **GlassTracer** tab.
 In the **GlassTracer** tab you can configure the Whitted Ray Tracer:
-* Render Scale: By default, we render the image on 1/3 resolution.
-Use this dropdown to change the render resolution for DLSS
+* Render Scale: Use this dropdown to change the render resolution for DLSS
-* Motion Vector: Technique used for the primary motion vector estimate.
-You can set this to FirstHit for classical first-hit motion vectors
-* Force Motion Vector Calculation: By default we set motion vectors to zero if nothing moved between frames.
-Enabling this option will always calculate motion vectors (Note that we use a camera jitter, so the image does jitter from frame to frame)
-* Optical Flow Technique: By default we use our positional Lucas-Kanade algorithm, but you can set this to None to disable any post-processing on the motion vectors
-* Iterations: Iterations for the Lucas-Kanade algorithm
-* Bilateral Blur: Radius in pixels for our bilateral filter.
-Set this to 0 to disable bilateral filtering.
-Other interesting settings:
-* Pathtracer group: After expanding this group, you can modify the maximum path length of stack size of the whitted ray tracer.
-You can also enable hits after TIR, or hits from the non-primary path.
-* OutputSwitch: Here you can change the TAA method from DLSS to Intel XeSS or AMD FSR 3.
+* Shadow Test: Hard Shadows, Fresnel Shadows, McGuire's Methods, Our Pseudo Caustic and Final Gather for the reference image (Go to OutputSwitch->Accumulate to accumulate a reference image).

 You can navigate the camera with WASD and dragging the mouse for rotation.
 Hold shift for more camera speed